baptistemanson/rust-pathfinder/README.md

 ## Graphics

-- [ ] allow render dimension to be different from tile atlas
+- [x] allow render dimension to be different from tile atlas
+- [x] add notion of scroll
-- [ ] add notion of scroll and scroll back and forth in the render loop
+- [ ] scroll back and forth in the render loop
 - [ ] add notion of layers of different renderers and add a scrolling texture of clouds on top
 - [ ] get better tiles (buy them?)
 - [ ] add characters